 Lisa Biagiotti is an independent journalist and filmmaker.
-She reported, produced and directed 'deepsouth' (2013), a feature documentary about rural America and four Southerners who redefine traditional values and create their own solutions to survive.
+She is the director and producer of deepsouth (2013), a feature documentary about HIV and poverty in the rural American South.

-She teaches storytelling to first-time filmmakers, and speaks internationally about digital journalism and independent filmmaking.
-Lisa has also worked in marketing and advertising at Condé Nast.
-She has managed marketing and client relationships for boutique financial services companies.
+She teaches storytelling to first-time filmmakers, and lectures internationally on independent, post-industrial journalism.
+Lisa has also worked in marketing and advertising for magazine publishing houses, financial services companies and nonprofit organizations.

-In 2001, Lisa received a Fulbright grant to research Italian colonialism in Africa and current trends in Muslim immigration to Italy.
-She holds a master's degree from Columbia University's School of Journalism.
+She received a Fulbright grant to research Muslim immigration to Italy in 2001.
+Lisa holds a master's degree from Columbia University's Graduate School of Journalism.